Lamp Switch Wiring Diagrams

 Here a 2-way push-button switch is wired to a lamp with 2 bulbs.
 This diagram can be used to rewire an old push-button lamp with a new switch replacement.
 The hot wire from the cord is connected directly to the black wire on the switch and the neutral is spliced to the neutral contact on each bulb sockets.
 The red and blue wires from the switch are each connected to the hot contact on one of the bulb sockets.

-Above is a wiring diagram for a standard, 3-way lamp switch.
-This socket is used with a three way bulb containing 2 separate elements that are energized separately and then together as the switch knob is turned, for varying degrees of light.
+This is a wiring diagram for a standard 3-way lamp switch.
+The socket is used with a three way bulb containing 2 separate elements that are energized separately and then together as the switch knob is turned for varying degrees of light.
 These sockets have two terminals, one for the hot wire and one for the neutral.
 A third contact may be present but is not used for this circuit.

 This diagram illustrates wiring for a standard, one setting lamp.
-This socket has two terminals, the brass for hot and the silver for the neutral wire.
+This socket has two terminals: the brass for hot and the silver for the neutral wire.
+The lamp cord is connected directly to these terminals observing the polarity described at the top of this page.

-This is a wiring diagram for an antique floor lamp with 4 bulbs, one main bulb and 3 peripheral, and usually smaller bulbs.
-The main bulb threads into a standard socket with an integrated switch and the three peripheral bulbs are wired to a single switch.
-The secondary switch may have wires colored black, blue and red or, if it's an old switch, other colors or texturing may be used to distinguish them.
+This is a wiring diagram for a vintage floor lamp with 4 bulbs, one main bulb and 3 peripheral, and usually smaller, bulbs.
+The main bulb threads into a standard socket with an integrated switch and the three peripheral bulbs are wired to a single switch usually located near the central socket.
+The secondary switch may have wires colored black, blue, and red or if it's an old switch, other colors or texturing may be used to distinguish them.